 - Do these people use social media?
 If so, what channels?

-So you know who your customers are and where you can best communicate with them.
+As a result, you know who your customers are and where you can best communicate with them.
 This doesn’t mean they are going to line up and buy from you.
 This is the most important step to building an effective sales funnel.
 You can be talking to the right person in the right place and still not close the sale if you are not providing real value to them.

 For example, does your product or service solve a specific problem for them?
 Will it save them time and/or money?
 If the customer is a business, will it help them become more efficient and better serve their customers?
 These are all questions you need to ask yourself.
 Your answer: your unique value proposition.